deployment-gap-model-education-fund/deployment-gap-model/docs/data-warehouse/README.md

 ## ACP: Project Pipeline

 These tables contain private data from the American Clean Power Association and provide project snapshots.
-They are useful for current-state and historical views of ACP-tracked projects and augment the data provided by EIA.
+It contains project-level data that ACP collects from their developer member’s self reporting.
+It is used for current-state and historical views of ACP-tracked projects and augment the data provided by EIA.
+Updates are ad-hoc.

 - [`acp__private__projects`](acp__private__projects.md)
 - [`acp__private__changelog__projects`](acp__private__changelog__projects.md)

 ## interconnection.fyi: Queue Data

 These tables contain private data from the interconnection.fyi interconnection queue data.
-The tables provide information on the projects in the queue, their location, and resource-capacity components of the project.
-The data covers all ISOs in the US, several ISOs in Canada, and one-off utility data sources.
+The tables provide information on the projects in the queue, their location, and the potential capacity of the generator resource components of the project.
+The data covers interconnection queues across the U.S. (ISO’s/RTO’s + non-ISO balancing areas) as well as several ISO's in Canada.
+We use this as our single source for queue data.
+Data is updated monthly.

 - [`fyi__private__projects`](fyi__private__projects.md)
 - [`fyi__private__locations`](fyi__private__locations.md)